 Short for dynamic-link library, a DLL is a common library used in Microsoft Windows platforms.
 They are essentially a pool of resources that can be used by many programs.
 Files within a DLL are designated with the .dll file extension.
 A DLL file is used to perform a specific set of tasks.
 For example, it may provide the steps necessary to print a document.
-Windows puts all of the DLL files in the same place to make it easier for developers to write programs.
-Without DLL, developers would have to write all of the steps themselves and always be re-inventing the wheel.
+Windows puts all the DLL files in the same place to make it easier for developers to write programs.
+Without DLL, developers would have to write all the steps themselves and always be re-inventing the wheel.